Affordable, private and experienced Parenting Mediation service

 What happens if the other party does not join the mediation process?

 Firstly, if the other party refuses to join the mediation process a s60I certificate may be issued by the Mediator.
 This may indicate that you have started the mediation process (by doing your Intake & Assessment session) but for whatever reason the other party has not joined, and the whole process can not continue.
 If this does occur, you can still meet with one of our Mediators and generate a Property Agreement Proposal that can either be presented by yourself to the other party for their review, or used as a basis for any court/legal applications.
-Please click here for more information on either our Property Agreement Coaching or Parenting Agreement Coaching service.
+Please click here for more information on either our Property Proposal Preparation or Parenting Preparation Proposal service.

 Who can start mediation?